Someone bought a Google Pixel 4a with an FBI backdoor | Pocketnow

 Someone purchased a Google Pixel 4a from a classified ads website, but when they received the device, it looked a bit odd.
 On the outside, it looked like an ordinary Google Pixel 4 branded device, but the software didn’t exactly feel the same.

 The original story was published by the Motherboard.
-The smartphone didn’t even have developer options and it seemed to have been hidden, yet the bootloader was locked.
+The smartphone didn’t even have developer options, the option seemed to have been hidden, and the bootloader was also locked.
 As it turns out, this device wasn’t originally ‘sold’ by Google, but the US Federal Bureau of Investigation, or FBI.
 The device came with a custom ROM called ArcaneOS and had a messaging software pre-installed called “ANOM” that was also made by the FBI to catch criminals discussing and planning criminal activities.

 An XDA-Developers member has also posted on the Google Pixel 4a forums seeking for help to remove the ArcaneOS back in May.
-Another user on a Germany Android forum called Android-Hilfe had posted a similar problem, but they had a Google Pixel 3a.
+Another user on a German Android forum called Android-Hilfe had posted a similar problem, but they had a Google Pixel 3a.

 ArcaneOS lacked any Google Mobile Services which also meant that it didn’t have a Play Store, and the Developer Options in settings was hidden.
 The bootloader locked, which is only possible “because Pixel phones support running alternative operating systems on a locked bootloader so long as one adds their own signing key to the Android Verified Boot (AVB) process.” via XDA-Developers.